manikcloud/devops-assingment/README.md

 ### Jenkins Setup
 - Jenkins is set up on one of the containers.
 - A CI/CD pipeline is configured on Jenkins for the web servers.
-- The pipeline is tested by making small changes such as including headers or changing the background color.Setup of Jenkins on one container.
+- The pipeline is tested by making small changes such as including headers or changing the background color.- Setup of Jenkins on one container.

 ### Monitoring and Security
 - Monitoring is set up for all containers using Grafana or any other open-source tool of your choice.